rhblind/django-gcharts/README.md

 make it work for my approach.

 ### About django-gcharts ###
-As I find mvasilkov's approach very clever, I think it would've been nice if the model could deliver it's data in a format the Google Visualization API can read.
+As I find mvasilkov's approach very clever, I think it would be nice if the model could deliver it's data in a format the Google Visualization API can read.

 This library is an attempt of doing that, by using a custom QuerySet and Manager which is plugged directly into the model,